zkjkceo/ZkjkMod/README.md

 * Recipes for Stone Brick variants
 * Wool bleaching (craft white wool from any other wool color)

+Other:
+* Sun rises in the north like in the old versions

 Unobtainable stuff (for now):
 * Fixed music disc 11
 * Beetroot